How Peregrine falcon Inspired Jet Engine Air Intakes

 The peregrine falcon is the fastest animal on Earth, diving at over 320 km/h.
 Small bony tubercles in its nostrils act as baffles that redirect supersonic airflow, preventing it from forcing air into the lungs at lethal pressure — the same problem jet engines face at high speeds.

-In the language of biomimicry, this falls under the Move › Manage airflow at high speed category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Manage airflow at high speed category.

 The Design Principle